kris-classes/restart-s1-2022/README.md

 * Matthew K: Scraping with BeautifulSoup
 * Matthew R: Use CDK to create VPC, subnets, internet gateway and attach a new EC2 server to it.
 * Michael J: Automation with python and awscli
-* Jarryd: Usage of Three.js
+* Jarryd: Use of Node.js aws sdk
 * Heaven: CloudWatch
 * Eden: Creating a portfolio with React
 * Tahseena: Setting up and using load balancers